milhouse1337/cogul/README.md

 ## Usage

-You have to define the routes you want to secure with the `auth.cogul` middleware, lile this:
+You have to define the routes you want to secure with the `auth.cogul` middleware, like this:

 ```php
 Route::get('example', 'Controller@example')->middleware('auth.cogul');
 ```

-Now if you access this URL you will get a `403` response from the server.
-In order to get the expected response you need to access the following URL first to set the `cogul` cookie in your browser:
+Now if you `GET` this `/example` you will have a `403` response from Laravel.

+In order to get the expected response, you need to access the following link in your browser to set the `cogul` cookie:

 `/auth/token/random_token_here`

+The cookie should be stored in your browser and you will be redirected to the URL you configured.

-You will now be able to access the secure page.
+You will now be able to access `/example` normally.

 ## Credits